Konstantin-Boev/core/docs/core/03_capabilities/02_shared-contexts/shared-contexts.md

 The applications below demonstrate how to update a shared context object and how to subscribe for updates of a context by using the [`update()`](../../../reference/core/latest/shared%20contexts/index.html#!API-update) and [`subscribe()`](../../../reference/core/latest/shared%20contexts/index.html#!API-subscribe) methods of the Shared Contexts API.

 Click the "Subscribe" button in App A to subscribe for updates of the "G42Core" context.
 Every time the "G42Core" context changes, the context value will be printed.
-Create a context value and click the "Update" button to update the "G42Core" context.
+Create a context value and click the "Update Context" button to update the "G42Core" context.

 <!-- example 15 -->